-As the candidate is expected to be in employment with current project management responsibility, it is recommended that a suitable project be selected at their place of work which can be used as the basis of development and assessment for all five Outcomes.
+The project could be from a candidate's place of work or from an organisation they are familiar with or from their personal life.
+However it must be suitable to be used as the basis of development and assessment for all five Outcomes.
 A live project may offer a more substantive experience for the candidate.
 Ideally this same project could be used to progress further project management knowledge and skills through the other Unit within the PDA.
 If this is not possible or the project is not suitable for assessment purposes then a simulated or case-study based project can be provided by the Centre.
 Where a candidate wishes to use a real workplace project, selection should be made in consultation with their line manager and tutor.
 Suitability of the project for assessment purposes will be determined by the Centre.